Chrisfaherty/CI_PP1_TBB/README.md

 ## Features

 There are various different fetures in this project over the main home page with several sections to the gallery and submission's page.
 Lets dive a bit deeper into each feature in this section.
+The colour scheme of this project is black and white to keep it looking clean and the accent colours are aquamarine.

 ### Existing Features

 * Navigation Bar
     * The navigation bar is situated at the top of the page.
 It has a link in the Tica's Blind Box title to return the user back to  the top of the home page no matter what page they are on.
-    *
+This logo link is positioned to the left of the header,
+    * The navigation links to the home page, submission form & gallery are all positioned to the right hand side of the header,
+    * The black text in the navigation bar links contrasts nicely with the white background and main hero image below,
+    * This Navigation bar is clear to tell the website you are on and intuative to use navigation between each page,
+    * The navigation bar colapses when viewed on movile where the 3 links Home, Subscribe & Gallery fit below the logo.

 ![This is an screenshot of the navigation bar](assets/images/readme.md/navigation-bar.png)

-**The landing page image section**
+* The landing page image section
+    * The landing page shows the name of the site in a floating box positioned above the main image.
+The box stands outr with a transparent aquamarine background,
+    * The text box also has a lead on sentance to get the reader to continue down the page,
+    * On mobile devices the background image will disapear and only show the text box,
+    * This section is used to intrigue the user to want to continue on and see what else in in the website.

 ![This is an screenshot of the landing page](assets/images/readme.md/the-landing-page-image.png)

 **Benefits Section**